btmills/docs/api/javascript/selecting-data/filter.md

 ## Handling missing fields ##

 By default, documents missing fields tested by the `filter` predicate are skipped.
-In the previous examples, users without an `age` field set are not returned.
+In the previous examples, users without an `age` field are not returned.
 By passing the optional `default` argument to `filter`, you can change this behavior.

-__Example:__ Get all users less than 18 years old or whose age is unset (the field `age` is missing).
+__Example:__ Get all users less than 18 years old or whose `age` field is missing).

 ```js
 r.table("users").filter(